Migrate from Railway to Self-Hosted

 For an external database, use the provider's connection string directly.

-Volumes and Persistent Storage
+Volumes and persistent storage

 Railway supports persistent volumes for storing files between deploys.
 On Temps, mount a directory from your VPS into the container via Project → Settings → Volumes, or use object storage (Cloudflare R2, MinIO) for file uploads.